The Myth of Fingerprints: Production

 Writer-director Bart Freundlich was able to secure big names for the ensemble cast on the strength of his screenplay.
 Said Roy Scheider, I did it because of the story.
 Bart wrote characters you wanted to play.
 All of us know it's unlikely the film will make money, but we're always looking for something this interesting.
 He wrote characters that really grab you.

 Of the film's title, Freundlich explained, "A fingerprint points to the fact that all these people are genetically related and, in a lot of ways, are very similar to one another.
 But the children in the family have also developed very differently from one another.
 The question it presents is: how much are their identities tied to where they grew up and to who was around them?
 And how much of their personalities have they had to create from scratch in order to go on with their lives?
 That's what fingerprints represent to me--these people's identities: something that on the one hand is genetic, and thus inherited, and yet at the same time is completely unique."

-The film was shot in Andover, Bethel, and Waterville, Maine.
+The film was shot in Andover at The Merrill House, and in Bethel, and Waterville, Maine.